Introduction To Encryption Process

 To be frank, there are very fewer email providers who provide encrypted program security.
 The worst part here is, nowadays, hackers don’t even tend to go for hash cracking.
 They straight away social engineer their way into the accounts.
 Besides, pro hackers don’t even need your password to enter your account.
 Assuming the same situation you are in of the man-in-the-middle attack, an attacker can straight away sniff your email which is sent in the form packets.

-Thus the only way to secure yourself is to get an email provider who provides email encryption process as well and not just password encryption process.
+Thus the only way to secure yourself is to get an email provider who provides an email encryption process as well and not just the password encryption process.
 And the only one I know of as of now is Protonmail.com.
 They are very sophisticated.
-Recently, some hackers even tried to hack into their accounts, but due to extreme security, they weren’t able to, and they later ended up DDOSing protonmail’s system which went on for 3-4 days until it became live again(DDOS: Distributed Denial of Service Attack is a method of sending extreme number of packets to disrupt the system).
+Recently, some hackers even tried to hack into their accounts, but due to extreme security, they weren’t able to, and they later ended up DDOSing protonmail’s system which went on for 3-4 days until it became life again(DDOS: Distributed Denial of Service Attack is a method of sending extreme number of packets to disrupt the system).

 Encryptions and Security

-Encryption process has several forms.
-Though it is hard to decrypt an encrypted service, it is not the impossible.
+The encryption process has several forms.
+Though it is hard to decrypt an encrypted service, it is not impossible.
 WEP, for example, is a type of Wi-Fi security, but it is extremely insecure, whereas WPA and WPA2 Personal are totally secure.
 But being totally secure doesn’t mean foolproof.
 A WPA2 encrypted Wi-Fi with a 12 character can take up to 15-20 days to crack but it can be cracked.

 Similarly, with a good enough computer, it can crack the same password in 3-5 days.
 I have a system at my home running PIMP OS(PIMP is a bitcoin-mining operating system) with core i7 6th gen(processor doesn’t matter though) and a 15000-RPM SSD along with two gtx980 graphics card.
 With this setup and a wordlist Dictionary from Kali Linux(Kali Linux is a penetration testing OS), I can easily crack the same password in 10-12 hours.
 Shocked?
 Yes.
 But that’s just me.